 In 1957, Armstrong and the All Stars went on a goodwill tour of several South American countries including Argentina, Uruguay, Brazil, Chile, and Venezuela.
-After landing at Buenos Aires’ airport known as Aeropuerto Internacional de Ezeiza, a welcome party consisting of some 5,000 ecstatic Argentines, greeted Armstrong and the All Stars on the tarmac.
+After landing at Buenos Aires’ airport, a welcome party consisting of some 5,000 ecstatic Argentines, greeted Armstrong and the All Stars on the tarmac.
 Two police escorts attempted to help Armstrong and the All Stars deplane and walk through the crowd safely.
 However, the limited security personnel proved insufficient.
-The hyped crowd overpowered the police escorts and surrounded Armstrong.
-In response to the increasing energy of the crowd, firefighters arrived on the scene and sprayed firehose water on the fans to calm them.
-When recalling the welcome in Buenos Aires, Armstrong stated, “People don’t realize, one lick in the mouth and I’m through.
+The eager fans overpowered the police escorts and surrounded Armstrong.
+In response firefighters arrived on the scene and sprayed firehose water on the fans to calm them.
+When recalling his welcome in Buenos Aires, Armstrong stated, “People don’t realize, one lick in the mouth and I’m through.
 I sure appreciate the enthusiasm but one pop on the mouth and there won’t be any music…Do they always receive celebrities that way here?”
-During Armstrong’s ten-day stay in Buenos Aires, he wrote to his manager Joe Glaser and requested that he send him one of “Yogi Berra’s catcher masks” so he could protect his face and lips from eager Argentine fans.
+During Armstrong’s stay in Buenos Aires, he wrote to his manager Joe Glaser and requested that he send him one of “Yogi Berra’s catcher masks” so he could protect his face and lips from eager Argentine fans.

 In the 1950s, wild and controlled fans greeted Armstrong and the All-Stars.
 The video featured below shows a relatively controlled group of fans in Switzerland welcoming the musicians.
 In the clip, Armstrong exits a plane holding his trumpet, stands on the airstair, and waves to fans.
 A band comprised of Swiss instrumentalists, some wearing traditional dress, plays for Armstrong and the All-Stars as they slowly descend the airstair.
 Armstrong joins in the music-making and then offers an impromptu performance of “When the Saints Go Marching In.”